moosila/gomyip-docker/README.md

-This is a simple go web server app.
+This is a simple go web server app to show the host ip address.